eshathakur/cse15l-lab-reports/LabReport3.md

 ```

 <br>3. `-iname` : this option is very similar to name, except it performs a case-insensitive search.
+This option is useful because it saves you from having to remember the exact case of filenames and your searches will be more consistent across different platforms and filesystems.
 <br> For example, `-iname "*.TXT"` and `-iname "*.txt"` will find the same files.
 <br> (again, I shortened the output as all files in this directory were .txt files)
 ```